SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

     all times.

-* Metabolic Difference: The character needs more life support (typically food) than “normal” and begins to take damage after hours of malnutrition.
+* Metabolic Difference: The character needs more life support (typically food) than "normal" and begins to take damage after hours of malnutrition.
 For food, the character eats the equivalent of twice as many meals per day as the average Human.
 For instance, the character must eat a meal every four hours or, every hour after the four are up,